radius-project/radius/docs/contributing/contributing-code/contributing-code-tests/functional-tests/functional-test-guidelines.md

 **Functional tests must cover distinct user scenarios and outcomes.
 The specific scenarios will be determined based on the feature.**

-As stated earlier, functional tests are used to test user outcomes.
+Functional tests are used to test user outcomes.
 We need to approach defining scenarios from a user’s perspective.
 How might a user use Radius in their day-to-day development?
 An example of a user scenario is deploying an application to Radius.
 Within this scenario, a user must install and set up Radius, define a bicep template with the application information, deploy the template, and verify the application gets created.
 Eventually, they’ll want to delete the application too.
 All these steps encompass one scenario.
 Anything that lies outside of what a user might care about should be covered by unit tests, not functional tests.

 This largely applies to E2E tests; feature-level tests may not require all these steps, but they should still cover a scenario.
 For example, in the CLI functional tests we verify Recipe CLI commands (register, list, show, etc), but don’t deploy the Recipe or use it with a portable resource.
 The scenario here is that we’re verifying Recipe CLI commands work, but we’re not necessarily testing the lifecycle of a Recipe through deployment, validation, and deletion.